aconchillo/guile-oauth/README.md

   #:method #:extra-headers #:signature) : Obtain an access token from the server
   *url* for the given client *credentials*, *request-token* response and *verifier*.

+  - *url* : server URL to obtain an access token from.

+  - *credentials* : client credentials (see *make-oauth1-credentials*).

+  - *request-token* : this is the request token obtained with *oauth1-client-request-token*.

+  - *verifier* : the verification code obtained from authorization URL.

   - *#:method* : the HTTP method to request the access token (defaults to *'POST*).